gm2552/memgpt-agent/README.md

 The server application will load and is ready for incoming transactions from the ChatBot application.

+#### Archival Memory

+MemGPT archival memory requires the use of a vector store and Embeddings model.
+By default, archival memory is disabled, but you can activate it by enabling the `pgvector` Spring profile.
+If you are using OpenAI as your embeddings provider and postgres as your database, no additional configuration should be required.
+Other providers may require additional configuration which is beyond the scope of this README.

 ### ChatBot Application

 The ChatBot application can communicate with either the REST application or the MCP server application; by default